paultopia/casebook-14amend/working-copy.md

 **What interests?**

 First, what interests are protected?
-The Constitution says "life, liberty, and property."
+The Constitution says "life, liberty, or property."
 We kind of know what life and liberty are.
 But property?
 We think we know what that means.
 You took a class in 1L year, you got the notions of real property, and bundles of rights, and chattel---these are the kinds of things that make up property.

 But what about stuff that the government has promised to give you in the future?
 Well, in Goldberg v.
 Kelly, the Court held that this can be a property right too.
 The idea is that the recipient has a statutory entitlement to the benefits.
 And there were determinate statutory standards for who was entitled to receive the benefits.
 So it looks a lot like a property right---a legal rule saying that persons who meet the following conditions X Y and Z are entitled to get A B and C.